 Tu’ikolovatu graduated with a bachelor’s degree in sociology from the University of Utah in 2016.
 Still eligible to play football for another year, he transferred to USC.
 For the football, sure.
 But also for the opportunity to earn a master’s degree from the USC Leonard Davis School of Gerontology.

 At USC Davis, he’s learning about social policy and societal trends for the aging population.
-In one class he was shocked to learn that falls are the leading cause of death and injury among adults over 65 in the United States.
+In one class he was shocked to learn that falls are the leading cause of injury and deaths from injury among older adults in the United States.
 In another, he was surprised to see such differences in care for seniors.

 “I thought people dying in their homes was typical around the whole world because that has always been in our culture,” he says.
 “I don’t think anyone would want to die anywhere but home.”